djeada/Linux-Notes/notes/disk_usage.md

 ## Linux Disk Usage Management Guide

-Learn the basics of `df` and `du` commands for checking disk usage, finding large files and directories, and freeing up disk space.
-Also, get tips to optimize disk space usage and avoid running out of space.
+These notes go over the basics of `df` and `du` commands for checking disk usage, finding large files and directories, and freeing up disk space.

 ## The df command